Predicting the Emergence of Induction Heads in Language Model Pretraining: Introduction

 \section{Introduction}

-The practical utility of modern \glspl{lm} depends heavily on their ability to perform \gls{icl}, broadly construed as performing a task based on the input provided at inference time.
-Various accounts have been provided to explain the internal workings of this capability, and among them are studies that find certain attention heads affecting \glspl{lm}' \gls{icl} capabilities \cite{olsson2022context, edelman2024the, yin2025function}.
+The practical utility of modern \glspl{llm} depends heavily on their ability to perform \gls{icl}, broadly construed as performing a task based on the input provided at inference time.
+Various accounts have been provided to explain the internal workings of this capability, and among them are studies that find certain attention heads affecting \glspl{lm}' \gls{icl} capabilities \cite{olsson2022context, edelman2024the, reddy2024the, yin2025function}. \citet{olsson2022context} maintain that specialized heads that emerge abruptly during pretraining, dubbed \glspl{ih}, are primarily responsible for the emergent \gls{icl} capabilities \glspl{lm} exhibit. \citet{edelman2024the} mathematically show \gls{icl} is equivalent to a type of Bayesian inference, and that \glspl{ih} are indispensable in making this inference.
 The emergence of such heads during pretraining is sometimes referred to as phase change or phase transition \cite{chen2024sudden, aoyama-wilcox-2025-language}.
+The broader phenomenon of phase transition is not limited to the text modality, and has been observed in vision models \cite{okawa2023compositional, park2024emergence}.

+It has been shown that \glspl{ih} form in \glspl{lm} very early in pretraining, regardless of the model size, as long as the model has multiple heads and at least 2 layers \cite{olsson2022context}.
+While the behavior and mechanism of \glspl{ih} are relatively well-understood \cite{elhage2021mathematical, olsson2022context, edelman2024the}, it is not clear \textit{when} and \textit{why} such heads form naturally when trained on language data.
+In other words, we ask: when exactly do \glspl{ih} emerge in \glspl{lm}, and what properties of natural language give rise to \gls{ih} formation, potentially by incentivizing the copying behavior in transformer \glspl{lm}?
+Given that the emergence of \glspl{ih} has downstream behavioral consequences, precisely characterizing their emergence point has practical implications for \gls{lm} pretraining, such as dataset selection and training efficiency.

+In this study, through a series of experiments using both natural and synthetic data, we draw the following conclusions: (1)~a simple equation combining batch size and context size can predict the point at which \glspl{ih} form and that this emergence point is agnostic to model size (\Cref{ch5:sec:predict}); (2)~the surface bigram repetition frequency and reliability strongly affect the formation of \glspl{ih}, and a decision boundary can be described in terms of these two values (\Cref{ch5:sec:exp2}); (3)~local dependency with high bigram repetition frequency and reliability is sufficient for IH formation, but categoriality and the shape of the marginal distribution appear to modulate \gls{ih} formation near the decision boundary (\Cref{ch5:sec:exp3}).
+Finally, we also show that the emergence points relate non-monotonically to final validation loss, suggesting their relevance to broader training dynamics (\Cref{ch5:sec:dynamics}).\footnote{Code available at \url{https://github.com/t-aoyam/predict-ih/}.}\footnote{We will use emergence, phase change, and phase transition interchangeably in this paper.}